 Moving your furniture on occasion won't just renew the feel of your room, it will also help avoid excessive pile crushing.
 Also consider using carpet protectors under the legs of tables, chairs, and other furniture to help distribute the weight.
 Damage can occur if you use chairs or appliances with rollers or casters without a chair pad designed specifically for carpet.

 When moving heavy wheeled furniture (pianos, buffets, etc.), prevent damage by placing a protective barrier of heavy cardboard or plywood between the wheels and the carpet.

 If you use area rugs on your carpet, be sure to clean them regularly, and make sure you clean and restore the pile of the carpet underneath as well.
-Also, be sure to check area rugs for colorfastness before placing them on carpet because the colour in some rugs may bleed through.
+Also, be sure to check area rugs for colourfastness before placing them on carpet, because the colour in some rugs may bleed through.
 After cleaning your carpet, allow it to dry completely before replacing rugs.